 Measure the flour, baking powder, and salt into bowl.
 Cut in the shortening thoroughly until the mixture looks like meal.
 Stir in the milk.
 Drop the dough by spoonfuls onto the hot meat.
 Cook uncovered for 10 minutes.
 Cover and cook a few minutes longer.

 That’s it!
 See, I told you it was easy.
-Even the picky eater at our family likes this, and I hope you enjoy it too.
+Even the picky eater in our family likes this, and I hope you enjoy it too.
 Are you feeling the need for some warm comfort food today?

 Inspire Me Monday at Create with Joy